gjmcn/zap/docs/contents-md/Set-Property.md

 ##### `attach` {#attach}

-`attach` sets a properties using variables of the same name:
+`attach` sets properties using variables of the same name:

 ```
 width = 100